Speed (rpm) developed by the angle head is a function of the coolant flow rate, torque is a function of coolant pressure, and

 of coolant pressure.

-visit the Performance Data page.
+see the Angle Heads Performance Data

 As a rule of thumb, in steel the metal removal rate is